nbird11/array-cpp-stl/README.md

 ## Notes

 - This is an educational implementation focused on demonstrating STL container concepts
-- The implementation emphasizes clarity over optimization
+- The implementation aims to match `std::array`'s performance
 - Error checking is included via bounds checking in at()
 - Memory is statically allocated at compile time